 - 1. The screened lawyer should have no involvement in the new law firm's representation of its client in the matter. - 2.
 The screened lawyer should not discuss the current matter or any information relating to the representation of the former client (the two may be identical) with anyone else in the new law firm. - 3.
 No member of the new law firm should discuss the current matter or the previous representation with the screened lawyer. - 4.
 The firm should take steps to preclude the screened lawyer from having access to any part of the file. - 5.
 The new law firm should document the measures taken to screen the transferring lawyer, the time when these measures were put in place (the sooner the better), and should advise all affected lawyers and support staff of the measures taken. - 6.
-These Guidelines apply with necessary modifications to situations in which nonlawyer staff leave one law firm to work for another and a determination is made, before hiring the individual, on whether any conflicts of interest will be created and whether the potential new hire actually possesses relevant confidential information.
+These Guidelines apply with necessary modifications to situations in which non-lawyer staff leave one law firm to work for another and a determination is made, before hiring the individual, on whether any conflicts of interest will be created and whether the potential new hire actually possesses relevant confidential information.

-How to Determine If a Conflict Exists Before Hiring a Potential Transferee

-[4] When a law firm ("new law firm") considers hiring a lawyer, or an articled law student ("transferring lawyer") from another law firm ("former law firm"), the transferring lawyer and the new law firm need to determine, before the transfer, whether any conflicts of interest will be created.
+How to Determine If a Conflict Exists Before Hiring a Potential Transferee and the new law firm need to determine, before the transfer, whether any conflicts of interest will be created.
 Conflicts can arise with respect to clients of the law firm that the transferring lawyer is leaving and with respect to clients of a firm in which the transferring lawyer worked at some earlier time.